awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_configuration.md

 After you set the retention period, monitor storage usage for the DB instance to make sure that the retained binary logs don't take up too much storage\.

+### Source delay<a name="mysql_rds_set_configuration-usage-notes.source-delay"></a>

+Use the `source delay` parameter in a read replica to specify the number of seconds to delay replication from the read replica to its source DB instance\.
+Amazon RDS normally replicates changes as soon as possible, but you might want some environments to delay replication\.
+For example, when replication is delayed, you can roll forward a delayed read replica to the time just before a disaster\.
+If a table is dropped accidentally, you can use delayed replication to quickly recover it\.
+The default value of `target delay` is `0` \(don't delay replication\)\.

+When you use this parameter, it runs [mysql\.rds\_set\_source\_delay](mysql_rds_set_source_delay.md) and applies CHANGE primary TO MASTER\_DELAY = input value\.
+If successful, the procedure saves the `source delay` parameter to the `mysql.rds_configuration` table\.

+To specify the number of seconds for Amazon RDS to delay replication to a source DB instance, use the `mysql.rds_set_configuration` stored procedure and specify the number of seconds to delay replication\.
+In the following example, the replication is delayed by at least one hour \(3,600 seconds\)\.

+`call mysql.rds_set_configuration('source delay', 3600);`

+The procedure then runs `mysql.rds_set_source_delay(3600)`\.

+The limit for the `source delay` parameter is one day \(86400 seconds\)\.

+**Note**
+The `source delay` parameter isn't supported for RDS for MySQL version 8\.0 or MariaDB versions below 10\.2\.

 ### Target delay<a name="mysql_rds_set_configuration-usage-notes.target-delay"></a>

-Use the `target delay` parameter to specify the number of seconds to delay replication from source database instance to the read replica\.
-The specified delay applies to new replicas created from the current DB instance\.
-Amazon RDS normally replicates changes as soon as possible, but some environments might want to delay replication\.
+Use the `target delay` parameter to specify the number of seconds to delay replication between a DB instance and any future RDS\-managed read replicas created from this instance\.
+This parameter is ignored for non\-RDS\-managed read replicas\.
+Amazon RDS normally replicates changes as soon as possible, but you might want some environments to delay replication\.
 For example, when replication is delayed, you can roll forward a delayed read replica to the time just before a disaster\.
 If a table is dropped accidentally, you can use delayed replication to recover it quickly\.
 The default value of `target delay` is `0` \(don't delay replication\)\.

 For disaster recovery, you can use this configuration parameter with the [mysql\.rds\_start\_replication\_until](mysql_rds_start_replication_until.md) stored procedure or the [mysql\.rds\_start\_replication\_until\_gtid](mysql_rds_start_replication_until_gtid.md) stored procedure\.
 To roll forward changes to a delayed read replica to the time just before a disaster, you can run the `mysql.rds_set_configuration` procedure with this parameter set\.
 After the `mysql.rds_start_replication_until` or `mysql.rds_start_replication_until_gtid` procedure stops replication, you can promote the read replica to be the new primary DB instance by using the instructions in [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.